-C. (1).
+A course in plane and solid geometry, complete in one year. - C. (1).
 Advanced Algebra.
 Third Year.
-Semester.
-9:00.
-5 h.
+First Semester.
+2:20.
+5h.

-A rapid review of simple equations, followed by a thorough course in quadratics, graphic representation of equations, theory of indices and logarithms.
+A rapid review of simple equations, followed by a thorough course in quadratics, graphic representations of equations, theory of indices and logarithms.